marcoslaranz/From_MP4_to_DOCX/README.md

 ### 4. Use this script to:
 - Break an MP4 file into smaller segments.
-- Extract frames from an MP4 file and convert them into text documents using OCR.
+- Extract frames from an MP4 file
+- Convert them into text documents using OCR.
 - For example, suppose you have an MP4 file (`GH020138.MP4`) that you filmed of a PDF document using your GoPro camera or mobile phone.
-You can extract the portion that contains the document, such as from 00:00:00 to 00:02:04.
+  You can extract the portion that contains the document, such as from 00:00:00 to 00:02:04 usging the command:

+  create_seg.bat GH020138.MP4 00:00:00 00:02:04

+- Suggest use:
+-
+  Copy your MP4 file to an empty directory,(folder).
+  Example:

+      C:\> mkdir convert_mp4

+      C:\> cd convert_mp4

+      C:\convert_mp4> copy C:\Users\%username%\Documents\GH020138.MP4 .

+      C:\convert_mp4> create_seg.bat GH020138.MP4 00:00:00 00:02:04

+      This assumes your file is in C:\Users\%username%\Documents and its name is GH020138.MP4

+      Reason: The convert_mp4 directory will contain only the resulting .txt file of the converted file.
+  This command assume your create_seg.bat is in the path, if not please add it in your PATH variable, or temporary change it, exaple:

+#### 4.1 Change your PATH:

+      Supposed you downloaded and copy the BAT file create_seg.bat to the following:

+      C:\BATS> dir
+      Volume in drive C is Windows-SSD
+      Volume Serial Number is 3893-E587

+      Directory of C:\BATS

+      04/04/2025  10:58 am    <DIR>          .
+      04/03/2025  11:27 am    <DIR>          ..
+      05/03/2025  10:51 am    <DIR>          .vagrant
+                        1 Dir(s)  14,729,920,512 bytes free

+    - Before use the script you need to change the PATH

+      cd \convert_mp4

+      C:\convert_mp4> set PATH=%PATH%;C:\BATS

 ---

 ### 5. Steps